 Here are my picks for The Best Sites For Learning & Discussing The Morality of Torture (not in order of preference):

 The New York Times has a short and surprising accessible article reporting on President Obama’s speech at the Central Intelligence Agency headquarters today explaining why he released the memos describing the interrogation techniques and why the United States will not use torture.
-The Times also has a lengthy, and less accessible, video of the speech.

 This infographic also shows how waterboarding is done.